influxdata/docs-v2/content/v2.0/cloud/pricing-plans.md

 ## Pay As You Go Plan

-Pay As You Go Plans offer more flexibility and ensure you only pay for what you use.
+The Pay As You Go Plan offers more flexibility and ensures you only pay for what you [use]((/v2.0/cloud/account-management/data-usage/).

 #### Pay As You Go Plan rate limits